wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-virtual-device-u1.md

 ## Shut down or delete the virtual device

 If you previously configured and used a StorSimple virtual device but now want to stop accruing compute charges for its use, you can shut down the virtual device.
-Shutting down the virtual device doesn’t delete its operating system or data disks in storage.
+Shutting down the virtual device <!-- deleted by customization doesn't --><!-- keep by customization: begin --> doesn’t <!-- keep by customization: end --> delete its operating system or data disks in storage.
 It does stop charges accruing on your subscription, but storage charges for the OS and data disks will continue.

 If you delete or shut down the virtual device, it will appear as **Offline** on the Devices page of the StorSimple Manager service.
 You can choose to deactivate it or delete it as a device if you also wish to delete the backups created by the virtual device.
-For more information, see [Deactivate a device](storsimple-deactivate-and-delete-device.md#deactivate-a-device).
+For more information, see [Deactivate a <!-- deleted by customization device](/documentation/articles/storsimple-deactivate-and-delete-device#deactivate-a-device) --><!-- keep by customization: begin --> device](storsimple-deactivate-and-delete-device.md#deactivate-a-device) <!-- keep by customization: end -->.

 ### To shut down the StorSimple virtual device